Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Windsor - Bligh Park had a median income among taxpayers of $55,194.
-The average income in the same period was $68,724.
-Nationally, the median income was $56,994 and the average was $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Windsor - Bligh Park would be approximately $62,154 (median) and $77,390 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Windsor - Bligh Park cluster around the 55th percentile nationally.
-Distribution data shows that 36.6% of locals (5,652 people) fall into the $1,500 - 2,999 income category.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2022, Windsor - Bligh Park SA2 had a median income among taxpayers of $55,194 and an average level of $68,724.
+This is higher than the national averages of $51,372 (median) and $71,890 (average).
+Compared to Greater Sydney's levels of $56,994 (median) and $80,856 (average), Windsor - Bligh Park's incomes are lower.
+Based on Wage Price Index growth of 12.61% from June 2022 to September 2025, estimated current incomes would be approximately $62,154 (median) and $77,390 (average).
+According to the 2021 Census, household, family, and personal incomes in Windsor - Bligh Park cluster around the 55th percentile nationally.
+Income distribution shows that 36.6% of locals (5,652 people) fall within the $1,500 - 2,999 category, similar to the surrounding region where 30.9% occupy this range.
 High housing costs consume 18.9% of income, leaving disposable income at the 50th percentile.

 Frequently Asked Questions - Income